mmistakes/minimal-mistakes/_posts/2022/2022-06-21-azure-ad-oauth-client-credential-flow-certificate-walktrough.md

 You can use the OAuth 2.0 client credentials grant specified in RFC 6749, to access web-hosted resources by using the identity of an application.
 This type of grant is commonly used for server-to-server interactions that must run in the background, without immediate interaction with a user.

 The OAuth 2.0 client credentials grant flow permits a web service (confidential client) to use its own credentials, instead of impersonating a user, to authenticate when calling another web service.
-For a higher level of assurance, the Microsoft identity platform also allows the calling service to authenticate using a certificate or federated credential instead of a shared secret.
+For a higher level of assurance, the Microsoft Identity Platform also allows the calling service to authenticate using a certificate or federated credential instead of a shared secret.

 In this walktrough I show how to **use a certificate to request an access token to Azure Active Directory**, using the OAuth 2.0 client credential flow.
-As client I will use  a custom c# dotnet 6 application and MSAL Library.
+As client I use a custom c# DotNet 6 application and MSAL Library.

-Alternatively, you can use any other library able [to compute an assertion](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-certificate-credentials#assertion-format), and [post it](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow#second-case-access-token-request-with-a-certificate) to Azure AD.
+> Alternatively, it is possible to use any other library able [to compute an assertion](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-certificate-credentials#assertion-format), and [post it](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow#second-case-access-token-request-with-a-certificate) to Azure Active Directory.

 # 01 - App registration
 On your [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis), create an app registration:
 * Open https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps
-* click [New Registration]
+* Click [New Registration]

 use the following parameters: